Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Empirical studies

 \subsection{Empirical illustration of the convergence properties of Moment LSEs}

-We recall that the Moment LSE resulting from an input sequence $\rinit$ is the projection $\Pi_{\delta}(\rinit)$ of $\rinit$ onto the set $\mathscr{M}_\infty([-1+\delta,1-\delta]) \cap \sqs$.
-In Section \ref{sec:guarantee} we proved the almost sure convergence of the autocovariance sequence estimate with respect to the $\ell_2$ distance (Theorem \ref{thm:as_l2conv}) and almost sure convergence of the asymptotic variance estimate (Theorem \ref{thm:as_conv_avar}) resulting from moment LS estimators for any choice of $\delta$ such that $\delta>0$ and ${\rm Supp}(F) \subseteq [-1+\delta,1-\delta]$, where $F$ is the representing measure corresponding to $\gamma$.
-We empirically explore convergence of both the autocovariance sequence and the asymptotic variance estimators at varying $\delta$ levels, including cases in which the support of $F$ is \textit{not} contained in $[-1+\delta,1-\delta]$.
+We recall that the convergence guarantees in Theorems~\ref{thm:as_l2conv} and \ref{thm:as_conv_avar} apply for Moment LS estimates with $\delta$ chosen such that $\delta>0$ and ${\rm Supp}(F) \subseteq [-1+\delta,1-\delta]$, where $F$ is the representing measure for the autocovariance sequence.
+Here, we empirically explore convergence of both the autocovariance sequence and the asymptotic variance estimators at varying $\delta$ levels, including cases in which the support of $F$ is \textit{not} contained in $[-1+\delta,1-\delta]$.
 This latter setting is not covered by our Theorems~\ref{thm:as_l2conv} and~\ref{thm:as_conv_avar}, and in this case we expect the projection to $\Ml$ to lead to bias in the corresponding Moment LSE.

 For $\delta$ chosen such that ${\rm Supp}(F)\subseteq [-1+\delta,1-\delta]$, Figures \ref{fig:discreteDeltaComp} and \ref{fig:ar(1)deltaComp} show that Moment LSEs lead to consistent estimates for both the autocovariance sequence (with respect to the $\ell_2$ distance) and the asymptotic variance $\sigma^2(\gamma)$.
 Larger values of $\delta$ (subject to ${\rm Supp}(F)\subseteq[-1+\delta,1-\delta]$) lead to relatively better performance in the estimation of both the autocovariance sequence and the asymptotic variance, although the rates of convergence at different values of $\delta$ appear to be similar.